CD-Squared-Tech/cd-squared-tech.github.io/README.md

 Everyone is welcome to join CD Tech, whether you're a complete beginner or have some tech experience.
 Don't hesitate to drop by and see what we're all about.
 Join us this Thursday and be a part of this exciting journey!

 ## How to Participate
-1. Follow [ChaTech on LinkedIn](https://www.linkedin.com/company/chatechcouncil/) to stay updated about the event schedule.
+1. Follow <a href="https://www.linkedin.com/company/chatechcouncil/" target="_blank">ChaTech on LinkedIn</a> to stay updated about the event schedule.
-2. Join our CD Tech group through [ChaDev on Meetup](https://www.meetup.com/link-to-chadev/) and RSVP for the next Meetup.
+2. Join our CD Tech group through <a href="https://www.meetup.com/chadevs/" target="_blank">ChaDev on Meetup</a> and RSVP for the next Meetup.

 ## Contact Us